cansyl/CROssBAR/CROssBAR_Web-service/README.md

 # CROssBAR Web-service

 Online CROssBAR web-service is developed to make the integrated biomedical data available to the public in an easily interpretable, interactive way via a graphical user interface.
 Knowledge graphs are presented visually on web-browsers as Cytoscape networks.
 Users can make searches with CROssBAR components by simply typing the names or ids of the query terms individually or in combination, to obtain relevant sub-graphs, constructed on-the-fly.
-Hr, w provid 2 simpl us-cass for the CROssBAR web-service:
+Here, we provide 2 simple use-cases for the CROssBAR web-service:

 ## Web-service Use-case 1